HL7/davinci-pas/input/pagecontent/usecases.md

 </figure>
 {::options parse_block_html="true" /}

+NOTE:

+1. The intermediary SHALL always exchange a FHIR bundle with the EHR (on left in the drawing above)
+2. The intermediary SHALL convert the FHIR bundle to and from an X12 278 (and optionally to an X12 275) if necessary to meet the HIPAA  transaction requirements.
+3. The intermediary is responsible for obtaining a status of the PA request from the Payer (may use the X12 278 Inquiry) when requested by the EHR.
+4. The intermediary MAY convert the X12 278 to and from a FHIR bundle and exchange it with a payer as long as the PA request and response are in an X12 278 format at some time between the exchange with the HER  and the payer.

 #### Is prior authorization required?
 In some cases, the provider may know beforehand whether PA is required for a given service (either because of intimate familiarity with a given payer's requirements or because of broad consistency across payers).
 However, in most cases, the need for prior authorization will be uncertain.
 Ideally, initiation of prior authorization will occur as part of a workflow that includes verification of payer coverage and determination that prior authorization is required using the [Coverage Requirements Discovery (CRD)](http://www.hl7.org/fhir/us/davinci-crd) implementation guide.
 As shown in the above diagram, this can be accomplished using [CDS Hooks](https://cds-hooks.hl7.org).
-In the absence of CRD support by EHR or payer, other mechanisms such as consulting the payer's website and/or emailing or faxing the payer must be used.
+The goal of the Burden Reduction IGs is to move from Telephone, FAX, Portal, mail) to electronic transaction defined by these three IGs.
+We recognize it will take time for provider and payer to fully implement these IGs and that certain PAs may never be implemented due to complexity.
+However, the intent is to move a rapidly as possible to full support of these IGs by Payer, providers and any required intermediaries.

 #### Gather PA information
 Again, in some cases, the provider may know exactly what information needs to be provided in a prior authorization request for a particular type of service from a given payer.
 When this is not known, the vendor website or phone calls may help determine the required information, though this is sometimes an iterative process - certain information may trigger the need for additional information which may then trigger the need for yet more information.
 Historically, this process has been handled by submitting an initial prior authorization request and then responding to payer requests for additional detail through the submission of supplementary attachments.

 However, with the [Documentation Templates and Rules (DTR)](http://www.hl7.org/fhir/us/davinci-dtr) implementation guide, the EHR can retrieve relevant payer documentation rules in computable form as well as associated FHIR questionnaires to support the assembly of information for a prior authorization.
 The provider can use the resulting automated process to assemble the required documentation to support the prior authorization request.
-As well, DTR enable the EHR system or a launched SMART on FHIR application to retrieve information from the patient's record that is necessary to support the prior authorization request.
+As well, DTR enables the EHR system or a launched SMART on FHIR application to retrieve information from the patient's record that is necessary to support the prior authorization request.
 DTR also allows prompting for information that can't be (automatically) found in the patient's clinical record and/or to allow the provider to attest that the information is present in the record without actually exchanging it.

 As a result, with DTR, it is possible to minimize or eliminate the need for multiple back-and forth 'supplemental documentation' exchanges and to maximize the likelihood that the submitted prior authorization supporting information is suitable for automated decision making.